Meet Nick Mills, MÜHLE London Manager

-Meet Nick Mills: Carnaby retail veteran, drummer, music-enthusiast, London-native, all-round lovely guy and now the face of the MÜHLE Store; he’s been freshening up the shelves and the Instagram stories for the last couple of months as well as immersing himself in the world of shaving.
+Meet Nick Mills: Carnaby retail veteran, drummer, music-enthusiast, London-native, all-round lovely guy and now the face of the MÜHLE Store.
 We caught up with him for a quick Q&A about Carnaby, what inspires him, the future of retail and all things MÜHLE!

 1) Before starting as MÜHLE London Store Manager you worked as an Assistant Manager for alternative clothing brand ‘DROP DEAD’ for a number of years and growing up helped out in your mother’s record store.
 While the products from these stores and MÜHLE certainly vary – they have some elements in common in that they are all independent stores with niche products.
 What attracts you to independent/niche retail?

 Nick: The environment of niche/boutique stores is something I’ve always really enjoyed.
 We are able to offer every customer who comes through the door a unique experience that is tailored to their specific needs.
 Especially with something niche like a shaving brand, being able to go to a store and have a one-on-one conversation with a knowledgeable team member can make such a difference to the shopping experience.
 A street like Newburgh Street is also great to work on, it has a nostalgic village high street feel to it; all the store managers and shop assistants know each other, and we can regularly be found chatting to one another from the doorsteps of our stores.
 It’s a very relaxed and friendly street to come and explore!

 2) DROP DEAD was also previously based in Carnaby- what do you think makes the shopping area unique, has it changed over the years you’ve been here?